-Hummingbird Canyon (2013) Inspired by a congregation of hummingbirds living in my neighborhood and a live recording of Blinded by the Light by Manfred Mann's Earth Band, scored for gayageum, udu, dhol, dholak, tabla, kawala, shahnai, mizmar, clarinet, trumpet, piri, gender, kemanche, furin bell, kalimba, spokes bell, three cuicas, drums, cymbals, shaker, tamboura
+Hummingbird Canyon (2013) was inspired by a congregation of hummingbirds living in my neighborhood and a live recording of Blinded by the Light by Manfred Mann's Earth Band, scored for gayageum, udu, dhol, dholak, tabla, kawala, shahnai, mizmar, clarinet, trumpet, piri, gender, kemanche, furin bell, kalimba, spokes bell, three cuicas, drums, cymbals, shaker, tamboura

 Who can say how much of music composition is conscious, and how much unconscious?
 At the time I was pondering this new composition, a fresh walking route took me by a cornucopia of dazzling hummingbirds ecstatic from drinking nectar from feeders hung from some generous person’s second-story apartment windows.
 Kaleidoscopic, frenzied counterpoint is one way to describe their interwoven tapestries of flight.
 And when sitting on the rim of the feeder to drink or rest they are too adorable.